meagdoh/data-for-humanity/README.md

 # data-and-friends

+## Welcome!

+Hey!
+We are happy you stopped by.
+This is the Data + Friends project page where we are building an offline storytelling game to empower advocacy practitioners to learn 'number crunching'.
+Take a look around, jump in on a `first issue`, and leave your comments and questions.

+## What are We Doing?
+Have you ever said or heard someone say "Oh, I don't do numbers.
+That's [insert someone else's name] job down the hall"?
+As data continues to grow into all the work we do, it's time to push the non-numbers people on to a path to feeling comfortable with numbers.

+We are researching and prototyping a paper-based game designed to help anyone use data.
+As of March 2018, we are in the discovery phase of this project with a goal to develop a prototype by early May.

+## Who Are We?

+## How to Get Involved
+Share your knowledge!
+There's *a lot* of work happening in data literacy and we want to know what else is out there.

+Check out the Project Roadmap to learn more about our upcoming milestones

 ## Project Roadmap
 * Week 1 Feb 20/2 - Intro
 * Week 2 Feb 27/28 - Vision Statement/Open Canvas